The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 # Phase Six: The Great Wyrms:

-For this Phase we will fight again both, Nidhogg & Hraesvelgr.
-This is a 100% uptime, two target fight and both dragons are Omnidirectional.
+For this Phase we will fight both again, Nidhogg and Hraesvelgr.
+This is a 100% uptime, two target fight, and both dragons are omnidirectional.
 Plentiful Harvest will be the only Skill with which you can hit both targets at once.
 Changing the target in this fight might be a bit unfortunate for Reaper as you will have to apply your Death's Design on the target first.
 Beforehand: Whorl of Death will **NOT** be a gain on this Phase.
 Use Shadow of Death to apply Death's Design.
-Enter this Phase with > 50 Shroud gauge and, if you can, combo neutral and with no Soul Slice charges.
+Enter this Phase with >50 Shroud gauge and, if you can, combo neutral and with no Soul Slice charges.

 ### Re-Opener: